RSipra/semantic_verification_engine/README.md

 The trivia data used in this game is sourced from the "saracandu/harry-potter-trivia-human" dataset on Hugging Face (original link: [https://huggingface.co/datasets/saracandu/harry-potter-trivia-human](https://huggingface.co/datasets/saracandu/harry-potter-trivia-human)).
 While the original dataset link is currently unavailable, a local copy is being used and is believed to be licensed under the [Apache License 2.0](LICENSE-APACHE2).
 The full text of the Apache License 2.0 can be found in the `LICENSE-APACHE2` file in this repository.

 **In summary:** The code for this game is under the MIT License, and the use of the trivia data is subject to the terms of the Apache License 2.0.

-## Contributing

-We welcome contributions to improve the game!
-Here’s how you can help:

-1. Fork this repository.
-2. Create a branch for your feature or bug fix (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
-4. Push to the branch (`git push origin feature-name`).
-5. Open a pull request.

-Please follow the [Code of Conduct](CODE_OF_CONDUCT.md) and ensure your changes are well-documented.

 ## Acknowledgements
 To my daughter — an endless source of joy and inspiration.
 You brought the *fun* to this project, and are my go-to expert for all things Harry Potter, especially those rapid-fire and obscure references.
 Thank you for being my alpha/beta tester and ever-patient reviewer!